 Based the findings of the NWSPA study, no significant woodland is associated with the subject lands or adjacent lands.

 4. Proposed Development

 The general elements of the proposed draft plan of subdivision are provided on Figure 3.
-Detailed plans are provided in Appendix D and should be reviewed in conjunction with the following text.
+A detailed plan is provided in Appendix D and should be reviewed in conjunction with the following text.